Meet our Faculty

 In 2005, Danica joined Citie Ballet, where she performed classical repertoire including Princess Aurora and Princess Florine from Sleeping Beauty, and variations from Paquita.
 She had many original roles created for her and worked with many guest choreographers.
 Two of her favourite roles to perform were Carmen, from Francois Chevennement's original production of Carmen, and Solitude from Mother, Do Not Cry, and original work created for her by Waldemar Bartkowski.
 Danica has been a guest artist with Shumka and Mile Zero.

-Tara Kammerer has been training in the Edmonton area since the age of 6.
+Kaitlyn Spracklin has been training in the Edmonton area since the age of 6.
 She has studied hip hop, jazz, ballet, tap and lyrical.
 Her achievements through dance have resulted in many awards in Canada and the US.
-She is now an elementary school educator and has obtained her master’s in elementary education.
+She is now an early childhood educator and loves nurturing the love of dance in our littlest dancers.

-With her over 15 years experience in teaching preschool dance, her energy and passion are an instant attraction with preschool age dancers.
+With her over 9 years experience in teaching, her energy and passion are an instant attraction with preschool age dancers.

 Shyia has years of dance experience and has an energy kids love!
-Her classes are fun, inspiring and energetic and she can’t wait to share her love of hip hop with our students.
+Her classes are fun, inspiring and energetic and she can’t wait to share her love of hip hop..

 Shyia has been training with Vince Akinyode and EyeCandyCompany all her life as well as many other amazing instructors.
 She has won numerous awards and scholarships and was recently been awarded the BuildABeastExperience scholarship with Immabeast for their coveted Los Angeles event.

-Shyia has an incredible knowledge of all hip hop styles, culture and history.
+Shyia currently resides in Vancouver and continues to inspire, and choreograph for some of our hip hop classes remotely.
+She has an incredible knowledge of all hip hop styles, culture and history.
 She is thrilled to share her expertise and talent for hip hop.

 Ballet & Creative Movement